kevinwshin/French-House-Manual/README.md

 The room with the most points must wash all the Cup Run dishes - 1/2 point will be awarded for every utensil and 1 full point for all other dishes.

 ### Commons and Bikes
 Members should remove all personal items from common spaces every day.
-A personal mess fine can be given by an officer to anyone leaving personal items or dishes in the commons for over 24 hours.
-Items left in the kitchen for five hours or more are also applicable for a personal mess fine.
+A personal mess strike can be given by an officer to anyone leaving personal items or dishes in the commons for over 24 hours.
+Items left in the kitchen for five hours or more are also applicable for a personal mess strike.

 Bikes are not allowed in the commons for any extended amount of time.
-If you need to leave your bike in the commons for five minutes or less, that is acceptable, however any additional time can result in a $5 fine.
+If you need to leave your bike in the commons for five minutes or less, that is acceptable, however any additional time can result in a strike.

 ### House Parties
 A proposal should be made for house parties of any kind and presented at a House Meeting.
 A majority vote is required for the party to be allowed.
 If any proposed party is for a group/organization/cause that is not directly related to French House, the proposer will be responsible for party cleanup.